CS Gloria Bistrița (handball)

 Clubul Sportiv Gloria Bistrița, commonly known as Gloria Bistrița and colloquially as Gloria, is a professional women's handball team based in Bistrița, Bistrița-Năsăud, Transylvania, Romania, that competes in the Liga Naţională and the EHF Champions League, and is part of the multi-sport club with the same name, which also includes a men’s football section.

-Gloria were runners-up in the 2023–24 EHF European League.
+Gloria were runners-up in the 2023–24 EHF European League, while also qualifying for the quarterfinals of the EHF Champions League.
+They also won the Cupa României for the first time in 2025-2026.